robenkleene/design-references/blender/blender.md

 - Hold `⌃` for snap mode.
 - Hitting any of these keys and then a number will perform the transformation relative to it's size, so `s` then `3` will scale an object to three times its size.

+## Viewport & Rendering

+The outline on the right has an eye icon next to each object, toggling the `Hide in Viewport` eye icon toggles whether the object is visible in the viewport.
+But an object hidden in the viewport might still be visible in the render.
+Toggle render visibility with the `Disable in Renders` camera icon.
+If the camera icon isn't visible, click the `Filter` icon in the upper right of the outline and toggle on the camera icon.

 ## Glossary

 - **Manipulator**: The controls to manipulate objects.